Pamblam/browser-mirror/README.md

 ### TODO

- - Scroll Event
- - Decent Real-world screencast
+ - Decent Real-world screencast gif to better explain what this does